SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-25-misbranding-chatgpt-french.md

 those names, so really what good are they?

-At least with drug names, in the US there are always 2 names (homage &agrave; Eliot and his 3 cat names): the commercial name owned by the developing company and a generic name assigned by the US FDA.
+At least with drug names, in the US there are always 2 names (homage &agrave; Eliot and his triply-named cats): the commercial name owned by the developing company and a generic name assigned by the US FDA.
 - For example, the cancer drug Velcade has a more or less nonsensical name (because it induced with high "velocity" an apoptotic "cascade").